Gardens Of Marrakech And The Atlas Mountains Tour

 Day 6: Day at leisure and farewell dinner

-Your final day is free to soak up more of the city’s unique atmosphere, before we enjoy a farewell dinner at Dar Soukkar.
+Your final day is free to soak up more of the city’s unique atmosphere at your own pace.
+This evening we will have a farewell dinner at Narwama Restaurant.

 Day 7: Free time and return flight to London Gatwick